-My research is concerned with the cultural politics of contemporary performance.
-I’m particularly interested in what performance is asked to do (and for whom) and what’s at stake in the representations that it offers, especially for thinking about identity, community, and spectatorship.
-One of the key ways I’ve explored these concerns is through an investigation of early modern drama in performance on stage and screen; more recently I’ve considered other types of performance, including queer performance and filmmaking, and live art.
+Catherine's research was concerned with the cultural politics of contemporary performance.
+She was particularly interested in what performance is asked to do (and for whom) and what’s at stake in the representations that it offers, especially for thinking about identity, community, and spectatorship.
+One of the key ways Catherine explored these concerns is through an investigation of early modern drama in performance on stage and screen; she also considered other types of performance, including queer performance, filmmaking, and live art.

-My monograph, Shakespeare, Trauma and Contemporary Performance (2011, paperback 2014) explores relationships between performances of Shakespeare and various traumatic events and histories including apartheid, colonisation, homophobia, and war.
-I’m the editor of a special issue -- ‘On Affirmation’ -- for Performance Research with Fintan Walsh (2014); a special issue of Shakespeare Bulletin to commemorate the 20th anniversary in 2014 of the death of the filmmaker, writer, painter, activist, and gardener, Derek Jarman; and Titus Andronicus (Q1 and F) for The Norton Shakespeare (2015).
-I’ve also published articles on theatrical reconstruction, cross-dressing, post-apartheid performance, Shakespeare in Aotearoa New Zealand, festival performance, queer club performance, and coming out films.
-I am co-editor with Sarah Annes Brown of Tragedy in Transition (2007).
-I serve as a member of the editorial board of Shakespeare Bulletin.
+Catherine's monograph, Shakespeare, Trauma and Contemporary Performance (2011, paperback 2014) explored relationships between performances of Shakespeare and various traumatic events and histories including apartheid, colonisation, homophobia, and war.
+She was the editor of a special issue -- ‘On Affirmation’ -- for Performance Research with Fintan Walsh (2014); a special issue of Shakespeare Bulletin to commemorate the 20th anniversary in 2014 of the death of the filmmaker, writer, painter, activist, and gardener, Derek Jarman; and Titus Andronicus (Q1 and F) for The Norton Shakespeare (2015).
+Catherine also published articles on theatrical reconstruction, cross-dressing, post-apartheid performance, Shakespeare in Aotearoa New Zealand, festival performance, queer club performance, and coming-out films.
+She was co-editor with Sarah Annes Brown of Tragedy in Transition (2007).
+Catherine was an active member of the editorial board of Shakespeare Bulletin.

 ‘Remembering Derek Jarman: Death, Legacy, and Friendship’, Derek Jarman and ‘the Renaissance’, Spec. issue of Shakespeare Bulletin, 32.3 (2014), 451-70, DOI: 10.1353/shb.2014.0045